 We are working closely with our NHS partners, our wholesalers and others to make sure we continue to have enough supplies of medicines for our patients.

-We are in discussions with our suppliers, including our homecare delivery partners (organisations that deliver medicines directly to patients’ homes), to ensure they have good arrangements in place for a no-deal exit from the EU.
+We are in discussions with our suppliers, including our homecare delivery partners (organisations that deliver medicines directly to patients’ homes), to ensure they have good arrangements in place for a 'no deal' trade agreement.

 We are also working with suppliers of products used in clinical trials, compassionate use programmes and managed access schemes, to make sure there are plans in place.